hanami/controller/README.md

 class ArticlesController
   include Lotus::Controller

-  action 'Index' do
+  action 'Index' do # You may use valid Ruby class names as strings ...
     # ...
   end

+  action 'show' do # ... or 'underscored' strings ...
+    # ...
+  end

-  action 'Show' do
+  action :update_pricing do #  ... or symbols.
     # ...
   end
 end